sudorook/debian/README.md

 2) All
 3) GNOME
 4) Cinnamon
+5) KDE
 ```

 3) Install GNOME desktop environment (with GDM for login).

-4) Install Cinnamon desktop environment and Redshift (with LightDM for login).
+4) Install Cinnamon desktop environment and Gammastep (with LightDM for login).

+5) Install KDE desktop enviornment (with SDDM for login).

 #### 6) Network tools
 ```